Naxesss/MapsetVerifier/README.md

 # Note
 - Always use your own judgment.
 False positives and negatives may exist (as with any modding tool), meaning some detections will happen even if they shouldn't and visa versa.
 - Game modes apart from standard do not have star ratings implemented and don't have specific checks either by default.
 The tool can still be used to check for general/all mode things like audio/metadata/files/unsnaps etc, though.
+- Do be careful about which check plugins you use, as they can be malicious.
+The plugins are executed by the backend of the application, so they can pretty much do anything the rest of the application can.